codeplea/genann/README.md

 Call `genann_run()` on a trained ANN to run a feed-forward pass on a given set of inputs. `genann_run()` will provide a pointer to the array of predicted outputs (of `ann->outputs` length).

+##Hints

+- All functions start with `genann_`.
+- The code is simple.
+Dig in and change things.

 ##Extra Resources

 The [comp.ai.neural-nets